nebius-academy-templates/cpp-adaptation-of-agent-arch-reasoning/README.md

 ## Step 1: Talk to your Team Lead

 Three personas are available.
-Pick one (or build all three for extra practice).
+Pick one (or talk to all three for extra practice).

 | Persona | Feature | Templates to copy |
 |---------|---------|-------------------|